 Based on the preliminary assessment disturbance report prepared by Historical Perspectives, Inc., there are a number of areas within the archaeological APE for which additional research will need to be conducted in order to fully understand documented disturbance and the potential for historic-period archaeological sensitivity to still exist.
 Thus, there is the potential that the project could have adverse effects on historic-period archaeological resources.
 Phase 1A(s) will be prepared for the APE, with the exception of two areas.
 The esplanade area that is outside of the pavilions would experience minimal disturbance (less than two feet in depth).
-South Street north of the Brooklyn Bridge would be repaved with the Proposed Action; however, this repaying would only affect the top one to two feet of the roadbed.
+South Street north of the Brooklyn Bridge would be repaved with the Proposed Action; however, this repaving would only affect the top one to two feet of the roadbed.
 Therefore, Phase 1A(s) will not be prepared for these areas.
-The Phase 1A will include an analysis of the potential for riverbottom remains to exist in the in-water areas that would be affected by the proposed project.
-These areas include: Pier 15, the proposed New Market Pier marina, and the widened esplanade between Broad Street and Old Slip, beyond the existing bulkhead, where new pile driving would be required; the end of the New Market Pier, where a breakwater could be constructed; and the area around the Wavertree, which could require dredging to move the ship to the reconstructed Pier 15.
+The Phase 1A will include an analysis of the potential for riverbottom remains (including sunken vessels) to exist in the in-water areas that would be affected by the proposed project.
+These areas include: Pier 15, the proposed New Market Building pier marina, and the archipelago between Broad Street and Old Slip, beyond the existing bulkhead, where new pile driving would be required; the New Market Building pier, where a breakwater could be constructed; Pier 42, where a cove and a boat launch area would be created; the end of Pier 42, where a wave attenuator could be constructed; and the area around Pier 15, which could require dredging to dock ships at this location in the future.

 To avoid the potential for adverse effects, based on the conclusions of the Phase 1A(s), and in consultation with SHPO and LPC, a suitable treatment plan would be devised for any areas of potential sensitivity.
 The treatment plan could include monitoring or field testing, depending on the nature of the potential resources identified and the extent of construction that would take place in specific locations.
-The preparation of any research not completed as part of the EIS, as well as the preparation of the treatment plan, would be part of the PA to be developed between LMDC and SHPO.
+The preparation of any research not completed as part of the EIS, as well as the preparation of the treatment plan, would be part of the PA that is being developed between LMDC and SHPO.